jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 1. **Session athletes (Primary):** `fopUpdate.groupAthletes` from WebSocket `type="update"`
    - Contains current session athletes with **display-ready fields**
    - Includes `classname` flags (e.g., "current", "finished", "good-lift")
-   - **Display fields ALREADY COMPUTED BY OWLCMS** - use directly, don't transform
+   - Pre-computed by OWLCMS - use directly, don't transform
    - Parsed as nested JSON object

 2. **Lifting order (Secondary):** `fopUpdate.liftingOrderAthletes` from WebSocket `type="update"`
    - Contains upcoming lifters with **display-ready fields**
-   - **Display fields ALREADY COMPUTED BY OWLCMS** - use directly
+   - Pre-computed by OWLCMS - use directly
    - Parsed as nested JSON object

 3. **Database athletes (Fallback):** `databaseState.athletes` from WebSocket `type="database"`
-   - ONLY use for athletes NOT in current session
+   - ONLY use for athletes NOT in current session (i.e., NOT in `groupAthletes`)
    - Examples: Athletes from other teams, previous sessions, not competing today
    - **RAW DATA - YOU MUST COMPUTE display fields** from database fields
    - Direct objects - no parsing needed